ColdTrick/post_as/README.md

 --------

 - Authorize others to post on your behalf
-- Create content on somebody elses behalf
+- Create content on somebody else's behalf

 Developers
 ----------